brockross/dudel-fe/notes.md

 - separate backend app just for websocket connections (i.e. does not handle serving the FE app itself)
 - set up as monorepo?

-## steps

-- ~~set up as monorepo w/yarn workspaces~~
-- set up FE env:
-  - nextjs
-  - typescript
-  - storybook
-- set up BE env:
-  - express
-  - websockets
-  - typescript?

 ## todos

 - ~~experiment with storybook~~
 - ~~experiment with TS~~
-- read TS handbook
+- ~~read TS handbook~~
-- define components needed for each page I've plotted out
+- ~~define components needed for each page I've plotted out~~
-- review usage of Sketchpad API in old app--will inform how I set things up here
+- ~~review usage of Sketchpad API in old app--will inform how I set things up here~~
-- start making components, passing in mock doodle JSON as story
+- ~~start making components, passing in mock doodle JSON as story~~
+- decide on a rough aesthetic--color palette, fonts, quote unquote "vibe"
+- keep making components from list
+- ~~start on server~~
+- start setting up actual Next app
+- init socket in Context and provide at root
+-

 ## pages and their components